tkschmidt/vue_lab/README.md

 # Overview
-This is a starting point to patch the existing lab probe overview in our lab
+This is a starting point to patch the existing probe overview in our lab